Leading Rotationally Molded Plastic Manufacturers

 History

-In 1855, a British inventor named R. Peters pioneered the first rotational molding process.
-His goal was to create artillery shells and other hollow vessels with uniform density and wall thickness.
-To achieve this, he utilized a technique involving biaxial rotation and heat.
+The origins of rotational molding trace back to 1855, when British inventor R. Peters pioneered the first rotational molding process to manufacture artillery shells and hollow vessels with uniform density and wall thickness using biaxial rotation and heat.
+This foundational concept set the stage for future advancements in hollow plastic manufacturing.

 Materials Process